All Episodes

 You cannot win this.

-There's little too complicated.
+This little is too complicated.

 If we look at what they do, I think the answer has to be yes.

-If you look at what they uh have said, it's been their stated policy for quite some time.
+If you look at what they have said, it's been their stated policy for quite some time.

 So forgive me if I look at this economic sabotage that the Republicans have been committing now for quite some time and think that maybe they have a strategy here.